loisft/loisft.github.io/_news/2024_article_A2_accepted.md

 ---

 My second article <i> Motivic distribution of rational curves and twisted products of toric varieties </i>
-has been accepted for publication in ``Algebra & Number Theory''.
+has been accepted for publication in <i> Algebra & Number Theory </i>.
 It corresponds to the core of my PhD thesis.